Things to do Before install Windows 10 October 2020 update version 20H2

 Update Device drivers (Especially Display and network adapter driver)

-Make sure all your Device driver is updated with latest drivers and firmware.
+Make sure all your Device driver is updated with the latest drivers and firmware.
 It might even be a good idea to download the latest version of your network drivers first.
 Sometimes a major system update can render you without network connectivity and no way to grab a new set of drivers.
-Better yet, download all your drivers in standalone format first!
+Better yet, download all your drivers in the standalone format first!

 And the Display driver “most of the time’s windows upgrade process gets stuck at the black screen or frequently restart with Different BSOD error”.
-And this all happens due to outdated, incompatible display driver.
+And this all happens due to the outdated, incompatible display driver.
 Either install the latest display driver version or I would like to recommend Uninstalling your video card driver let windows to upgrade with the basic display driver.
 Then after downloading the latest display driver and install.
 If you have multiple displays connected, only keep one attached for the duration of the installation.

 Create a Windows Recovery Drive